Royals vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- The Royals have played as the favorite in three of their past 10 games and won one of those contests.
+- In four games as the favorite over the last 10 matchups, the Royals have a record of 1-3.

-- In their last 10 games with a total, the Royals and their opponents have failed to hit the over five times.
+- In their last 10 games with a total, the Royals and their opponents have combined to hit the over six times.

 Royals Betting Records & Stats

-- The Royals have been favored on the moneyline 14 total times this season.
-They've finished 3-11 in those games.
+- The Royals have won 20% of the games this season when they were favored on the moneyline (3-12).

-- Kansas City has played as moneyline favorites of -155 or shorter in just one game this season, which it lost.
+- In games it has played as moneyline favorites with odds of -110 or shorter, Kansas City has a 5-13 record (winning just 27.8% of its games).

-- Based on this matchup's moneyline, the Royals have an implied win probability of 60.8%.
+- The Royals have a 52.4% chance to win this contest based on the moneyline's implied probability.

-- Kansas City has played in 133 games with a set over/under, and have combined with its opponents to go over the total 65 times (65-66-2).
+- Kansas City has played in 134 games with over/under set, and have combined with opponents to go over the total 66 times (66-66-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!